PandaScience/FortySecondsCV/README.md

 You need to compile your document with XeLaTeX or LuaLaTeX in order to have the latest Font Awesome icons (`fontawesome5`) and Academicons.
-If you still want to compile with pdfLaTeX for whatever reason, FortySecondsCV will fall back to the older icon package (`fontawesome`), where some icons look different and some others are not even included and Academicons won't be available at all.
+If you still want to compile with pdfLaTeX for whatever reason, ~~FortySecondsCV will fall back to the older icon package (`fontawesome`), where some icons look different and some others are not even included~~ Academicons won't be available.

 ## License